-In August 2019, the Company recorded a \$1.5 million commitment asset related to the future funding commitments of the MidCap credit facility.
+In August 2019, the Company recorded a \$1.5 million commitment asset and a \$0.4 million other asset for deferred debt issuance costs related to the future funding commitments of the MidCap Credit Facility.
 A quarterly assessment was performed to determine if the Company was on target to achieve certain required milestone conditions in order for the Company to access further borrowings under the MidCap credit facility.
 The Company determined that such milestone conditions related to Afrezza trailing net revenue were unlikely to be achieved.
-As a result, an asset impairment of \$1.5 million was recognized during the three months ended March 31, 2020 and is reflected in the Company's condensed consolidated statement of operations.
+As a result, an asset impairment of \$1.9 million was recognized during the six months ended June 30, 2020 and is reflected in the Company's condensed consolidated statements of operations.
 See Note 6 - Borrowings for further information on the MidCap credit facility.

 Recognized Loss on Purchase Commitments - The Company assesses whether losses on long-term purchase commitments should be accrued.
 Losses that are expected to arise from firm, non-cancellable, commitments for the future purchases are recognized unless recoverable.
 When making the assessment, the Company also considers whether it is able to renegotiate with its vendors.
 The recognized loss on purchase commitments is reduced as inventory items are received.
-If, subsequent to an accrual, a purchase commitment is successfully renegotiated, the gain is recognized in the Company's condensed consolidated statement of operations.
-The liability balance of the recognized loss on insulin purchase commitments was \$89.1 million and \$95.3 million as of March 31, 2021 and December 31, 2020, respectively.
-No new contracts were identified in 2020 or in the first quarter of 2021 that required a new loss on purchase commitment accrual.
+If, subsequent to an accrual, a purchase commitment is successfully renegotiated, the gain is recognized in the Company's condensed consolidated statements of operations.
+The liability balance of the recognized loss on insulin purchase commitments was \$88.7 million and \$95.3 million as of June 30, 2021 and December 31, 2020, respectively.
+No new contracts were identified in 2020 or in the first six months of 2021 that required a new loss on purchase commitment accrual.

-Milestone Rights Liability - On July 1, 2013, in conjunction with the execution of a financing facility with Deerfield Private Design Fund II L.P. and Deerfield Private Design International I L.P., the Company issued to Deerfield Private Design Fund II, L.P. and Horizon Santé FLML SÁRL (the "Milestone Purchasers") certain rights to receive payments of up to \$90.0 million, of which \$70.0 million remains payable as of March 31, 2021 upon the occurrence of specified strategic and sales milestones, including the achievement of specified net sales figures (the "Milestone Rights").
+Milestone Rights Liability - On July 1, 2013, in conjunction with the execution of a financing facility with Deerfield Private Design Fund II L.P. and Deerfield Private Design International I L.P., the Company issued to Deerfield Private Design Fund II, L.P. and Horizon Santé FLML SÁRL (the "Milestone Purchasers") certain rights to receive payments of up to \$90.0 million, of which \$65.0 million remains payable as of June 30, 2021 upon the occurrence of specified strategic and sales milestones, including the achievement of specified net sales figures (the "Milestone Rights").
 The Company analyzed the Milestone Rights and determined that they did not meet the definition of a freestanding derivative.
 Since the Company has not elected to apply the fair value option to the Milestone Rights, the Company recorded them at their estimated initial fair value and accounted for the Milestone Rights as a liability.